rankutah/blog/sites/rodmaxfielddds/content/services/mouth-guards.md

 ## Purpose

 Some of our worst cases are people who were somehow hit in the face while not wearing a mouth guard.
 Without a mouth guard, teeth can be knocked out or broken.
-Mouth guards also provide some protection from possibly biting through your lips or cheeks.
+Mouth guards also help prevent biting through your lips or cheeks.

 ## When to Wear?

 You should always wear a mouth guard while playing sports or during any physical activity.
-This includes everyone from football players, to wake boarders, to cheerleaders.
+This includes everyone from football players, to wakeboarders, to cheerleaders.
 Athletes who play full-contact sports of course run the risk of facial injury.
-It is not uncommon for a wake boarder to get hit in the face by their board during a wipe out.
+It is not uncommon for a wakeboarder to get hit in the face by their board during a wipeout.
 Cheerleaders are frequently elbowed or kicked in the face during stunts.
-Wearing a mouth guard will help prevent any serious oral injury.
+Wearing a mouth guard will help prevent serious oral injury.

 ## Don't have a mouth guard?